myclevorname/mini-utils/README.md

 I will not accept pull requests to appease those computers unless the programs are smaller afterward.

 ## Contact
-If you need support, or just want to say something, you can contact me in these ways, sorted from most likely to respond to least likely to respond:
+If you need support, or just want to say something, you can contact me via clevor@EFNet.
-1. Discord: imclevor

-2. Email: my Github username but I use Google's service

-3. IRC: clevor@EFnet assuming my IRC client doesn't shut down AND I read it AND someone doesn't impersonate me